kenavila11/spiralworks-examination/README.md

-This is a mvp web app for SpiralWorks Examination.
+This is an mvp web app for SpiralWorks Examination.

 ## Description